How to create highly effective content.

 Content marketing is all about your audience so before you engage in building a content marketing strategy you need to properly define your audience segments and understand what challenges each of them faces.
 This allows you to create content that resonates with them, provides value and offers solutions to their problems.
 When done correctly, content marketing helps to establish a relationship with your audience which ultimately leads to trust and delight.

 How content marketing affects sales.

 Given the way humans interact with technology and the subsequent shift in consumer behaviour over the past decade, people much prefer to ‘pull’ educational content then have someone ‘push’ it to them.
 Traditionally it has been the salesperson’s role to attract and engage with prospects.
 Nowadays people prefer to perform more research on the company and its competitors before engaging with sales, and they’re looking to be educated by the information on your website.

 84% of B2B buyers go to websites before making a business purchasing decision.
 Relevant, high-quality content and regular content updates to keep buyers engaged and interested.

 If content marketing follows a strategic plan, you will drive traffic and produce inbound leads.
 Developing quality content which addresses the searcher’s needs will allow you to influence their journey and engage with them on their terms.
 Great content should also be used as a sales enabler in the latter stages of the sales process.
 Offering free and relevant resources for your prospect to make an informed decision increases the likelihood they will want to do business with you.
 Examples are infographics, case studies, and informative videos.
-Check out Visme’s ultimate guide for making infographics.
+Check out this guide to creating infographics by Venngage – it’s super useful.

 Content marketing also creates brand awareness and educates prospects who visit your site, building credibility from the start of your relationship and eventually developing them into trusting customers.
 Great content marketing builds trust by providing prospects with consistent and valuable content that helps them solve their challenges.